F5Networks/f5-nfv-solutions/supported/plugins/README.md

 You can download and install the following supported plugins:
 - **f5-gilan-plugin** - This plugin deploys orchestration blueprints using the F5 VNF Manager.
 You will find multiple versions of this plugin.
 Consult the readme files for each version to learn more about the features and changes.
-- **f5-ric-plugin** - This plugin runs blueprints and funactions that manage the billig report feature?
+- **f5-ric-plugin** - This plugin runs blueprints and funactions that manage the billing report feature.
 You will find multiple versions of this plugin.
 Consult the readme files for each version to learn more about the features and changes.

 **Note**: Both plugins are required for ALL VNFM solutions (Gi-LAN, Gi-Firewall, and VNFM Base).